Contempt of Court and Reporting Restrictions

 Where a magistrates' court exercises a statutory power to deal with contempt the hearing should be before a bench of justices other than those justices before whom the alleged contempt took place.

-Misconduct by jurors, which would, if proved, amount to the commission of one or more of the juror offences in the Juries Act 1974 (as amended) should be prosecuted as such - See Legal Guidance: Juror Misconduct.
+Misconduct by jurors, which would, if proved, amount to the commission of one or more of the juror offences in the Juries Act 1974 (as amended) should be prosecuted as such - See the legal guidance: Juror Misconduct Offences.

 Where a jury was sworn or after 13 April 2015, there are indictable and summary offences that the juror can be charged with, but for other juror misconduct this can continue to be dealt with as contempt of court.